Ross Community Foundation

 Amount of Awards: Grants range from $500 - $5,000

-Geographic Focus: Nonprofit organizations serving Ross communities - Ross Township, Morgan Township, Hanover Township, Riley Township, St. Clair Township, City of Fairfield.
+Geographic Focus: Nonprofit organizations serving the Ross Local School District communities - Ross Township, Morgan Township, Hanover Township, St. Clair Township, Fairfield Township, and Millville.

 Restrictions: RCF does not make grants to individuals.
 Recipients must be a tax-exempt, 501(c)(3) nonprofit organization as determined by the Internal Revenue Service, a public entity, such as a city, school, church or state agency.